 Holochess, strategic combat and lightsaber battles

-This is fun and pretty much exactly what you'd expect if you've seen the movie – even down to the headset resolution matching the appearance of the hologram in the original film, giving it that nice retro vibe.
+This is fun and pretty much exactly what you'd expect if you've seen the movie, matching the appearance of the hologram in the first-released Star Wars film, to give it a nice retro vibe.

 This is where the headset really shines.
-You can fight droids, Stormtroopers and Darth Maul early in the game!
-The tutorials are good, and defeating a major villain like Darth Maul is very satisfying.
+You can fight droids, Stormtroopers and major heroes and villains early in the game.
+The tutorials are good, and defeating a recognised Star Wars champion (of good or evil) is very satisfying.

 Holding the lightsaber is always a bit of a thrill, especially when you hear that iconic power-up sound (use headphones for best effect).
 Combat is fun in practice at first, though you quickly find you don't need real Jedi-class lightsaber skills since you can just wave the thing around like crazy until you hit your enemies.

 There's some simple strategy involved as some enemies can only be cut down, while others won't come close enough, so you need to deflect their bullets.
 Again, this doesn't require pin-point accuracy to smack a bullet in kind of the right direction and land a direct hit.

 You can unlock a 'force throw' that lets you go full Obi-Wan and blast people back with a wave of your hand